 In conclusion, I can say that WP Rocket has definitely helped with the improvement of my overall Lighthouse performance score.

 |Before WP Rocket||🚀 With WP Rocket|

 |Number of opportunities and diagnostics||7||1|

-Hopefully, this article has helped to demystify the Lighthouse performance metrics and given you some concrete steps to take so you can optimize your WordPress site.
+Hopefully, this article has helped demystify the Lighthouse performance metrics and give you some concrete steps to optimize your WordPress site page speed.

 As mentioned, the easiest and most convenient way to do this is by installing WP Rocket.
 The plugin will automatically enable a range of features and optimizations that will get your site into tip-top shape in no time.

 But even if you don’t use WP Rocket, spend the time and energy needed to understand these concepts and apply the best practices to ensure that your site gets the attention it deserves.
 It’s an investment that will pay itself back a million times over if you want to be Google’s best friend.